joohnyfranzen/GraphQl_Laravel_Example/README.md

 For making a clean code thats a good way to separate your Query from schema...
-Inside your GraphQl folder create a file named user.graphql, now inside of it grab the Query for the user from schema and paste it on user.graphql
+Inside your GraphQl folder create a file named user.graphql, Now inside of it grab the Query for the user from schema and paste it on user.graphql
 ```
 type Query {
     user(id: ID @Eq): User @find